Pa1best/oss-enterprise/templates/CONTRIBUTING.md

 #### Suggestions to make a good Pull Request

-In general, commits [should be atomic](https://en.wikipedia.org/wiki/Atomic_commit#Atomic_commit_convention) and diffs should be easy to read.
+* In general, commits [should be atomic](https://en.wikipedia.org/wiki/Atomic_commit#Atomic_commit_convention) and diffs should be easy to read.
 For this reason, do not mix any formatting fixes or code moves with actual code changes.

-Commits should be named according to [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/)
+* Commits should be named according to [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/)

-Make sure each individual commit is hygienic: that it builds successfully on its own without warnings, errors, regressions, or test failures.
+* Make sure each individual commit is hygienic: that it builds successfully on its own without warnings, errors, regressions, or test failures.

-Commit messages should be verbose by default consisting of a short subject line (50 chars max), a blank line and detailed explanatory text as separate paragraph(s), unless the title alone is self-explanatory (like "Correct typo in init.cpp") in which case a single title line is sufficient.
-Commit messages should be helpful to people reading your code in the future, so explain the reasoning for your decisions.
-Further explanation here.